renovate-tests/imag/README.md

 # Add a diary entry
 imag diary -p private create

-# Uh, I forgot something in a diary entry, select one and edit it
+# Uh, I forgot something in a diary entry, select one (or multiple) and edit it
 # use the `fzf` tool here (not a part of imag) to select from the IDs
 imag diary -p private list | fzf -m | imag edit -I